16. The Tower

 Alchemy Is a Demolition Job With a Soul

 Smell: What does truth smell like?
-Think scorched wood, torn paper, wet earth.
+Scorched wood, torn paper, wet earth?
 The aftermath of something real.
-Let yourself inhale the honest mess of it.
-Scent has memory so let it remind you you’ve survived worse.

 Body: Where did the lightning land in you?
 Is your chest buzzing, stomach tight, shoulders up around your ears?
 The body always knows when the story has changed even if your mind hasn’t caught up.
 Find the wreckage site in your system.
 Stretch.
 Run.
 Dance.
 Shake.
 Cry.
 Sigh.
 Shout.
 Scream.
 Let it move - out.

-Soundtrack: Choose a song that holds you without fixing you.
-One that holds you open and says, “Yes this is horrible but you’re still here.”
+Soundtrack: Choose a song that holds you.
 Play it so it vibrates through your bones.

 Nature cue: Go find something that has been ruined and kept going anyway.
 A broken fence with wildflowers pushing through.
 A cliff battered by wind, still standing.
 A tree hollowed by lightning, now home to birds.
 Nature knows what we forget: fracture isn’t failure.
 It’s transformation in process.